hemekci/ADS525/Notes/ADS525_Notes/ADS525/Chapter 6 - Prompt Engineering.md

 Although each task requires different specific instructions, there is a lot of overlap in prompting techniques to improve the quality of the output.
 The following are some these techniques:
 - **Specificity**
 	Accurately describe what you want to achieve.
 Instead of writing "Write a description for a product.", instead write "Write a description for a product in less than two sentences and use a formal tone."
+As you can see, the 2nd prompt adds more information about the request - tone and length.
 - **Hallucination**
+	LLMs may sometimes generate incorrect information, this is known as *hallucination*.
+To reduce its impact, we can ask the LLM to only generate an answer if it actually knows the answer.
 - **Order**
+	Either begin or end your prompt with the instruction. ***Information in the middle is often forgotten.*** LLMs to focus on information at the beginning of a prompt (*primacy effect*) or at the end of a prompt (*recency effect*).

+### Advanced Prompt Engineering

+#### The Potential Complexity of a Prompt
+In addition to the previously mentioned and used components such as *instructions*, *data*, and *output indicators*, there are advanced components for more complex prompts:

+-